superfeedr/documentation/sources/contents/subscribers.md

 <tr>
   <td>retrieve</td>
   <td>optional</td>
-  <td>If set, the response will include the current representation of the feed as stored in Superfeedr, in the format desired.
+  <td>If set to <code>true</code>, the response will include the current representation of the feed as stored in Superfeedr, in the format desired.
 Please check our <a href="/schema.html">Schema</a> for more details.</td>
 </tr>
 </table>